Canop/broot/website/docs/documentation/installation.md

-The current version of broot works on linux, mac and windows.
+The current version of broot works on linux, mac and windows (win 10+).

 While the linux version is quite well tested the other versions are lacking testers and maybe involved developpers.